Rasbandit/Angular-Boilerplate-with-Gulp-and-SCSS/README.md

 # Angular Boilerplate with ui-router, Gulp, and SCSS

 This repository is a set up for an Angular single page site.
 There is already a file structure setup in the development folder that gulp will use to compile and compress your code and move to and create a distribution folder.
-The node server is set up ready to connect to an SQL database using massive.
+The node server is set up ready to connect to an SQL database using massive

 ## Installing